What is website maintenance?

 What does website maintenance entail?

-There are tasks that should done to keep your website running smoothly.
+Some tasks should be done to keep your website running smoothly.
 The most time-sensitive of these are website security updates and patches.
 Without these, your website is in actual danger to those who click on it.

 With that in mind, here is a list of website maintenance tasks that should be completed regularly: